talamoig/icinga/README.md

 ## Limitations

-This module has been tested only on Scientific Linux 6.
+This module has been tested on Scientific Linux 6 and CentOS 6 with Puppet 3.1.1 and 3.7.4.
 It should be compatible with any RedHat 6 based distribution.

 ## Release Notes/Contributors/Etc **Optional**